abdcon02/Assessment_april7_PizzaDelivery/README.md

 April 17, 2015

 ##Description
-This app allows users to select a size and type of pizza and order it to their address.
+This app allows users to select a size and type of pizza, view the cost of their pizza and place the order.

 ##Use and Editing
 1. Clone this git repository